 Generally, tarantulas are cannibalistic, meaning they will readily eat each other when they come in contact with each other in the wild or in captivity.
-When keeping tarantulas as pets they are usually housed in their own enclosure, only coming in contact with others of their species if an attempt to breed is made.
+When keeping tarantulas as pets they are housed in their own enclosure, only coming in contact with others of their species if an attempt to breed is made.
 Even with mating, the males risk becoming a meal to the female.
 Though some species of tree-dwelling tarantulas, like Avicularia and Poecilotheria, have been successfully kept together in groups in large enclosures, these spiders require a lot of room and space between each other and must be kept well fed in the hopes that they don’t eat each other.
-It is rare for a ground-dwelling species to live communally but this species does and other keepers have had 100% success in trying this.
-Another interesting aspect of this species is that the babies, once hatched, spend a good amount of their time with the mother!
-In most cases, tarantula babies leave the mom soon after hatching as they can quickly become meals to not only their mother, but also their brothers and sisters as well.
-From what I have been reading, balfouri spiderlings actually benefit by staying with mom and she has even been known to feed them, providing pre-killed and crushed food that they can suck the juices from.
+It is rare for a ground-dwelling species to live communally but this species does, and other keepers have had really good success in trying this.
+Another interesting aspect of this species is that the babies, once hatched, spend a good amount of their time with the mother.
+From the research I’ve been doing, balfouri spiderlings actually benefit by staying with mom and she has even been known to feed them, providing pre-killed and crushed food that they can suck the juices from.